-Locate the platform tilt switch on the F-N-R lever.
+- Locate the platform tilt switch on the F-N-R lever.
 This switch will be used also as the reel lift/lower control switch.
-A switch on the console (see the photo) to the right of the lever allows you to select the function of the switch on the F-N-R lever (if equipped with hydraulic tilt option).
+A switch on the console (see below) to the right of the lever allows you to select the function of the switch on the F-N-R lever (if equipped with hydraulic tilt option). - 2.
+Depress the platform tilt switch to raise the reel until the cylinders are fully extended.
+Hold switch on momentarily, then drop the reel to its lowest position (cylinders fully retracted).
+Complete this cycle at least twice to ensure the system is working properly.